Explore our coterminal MA degree option for Stanford undergraduate students.

 In addition to the web-based application, coterminal applicants must submit the following supporting materials:

 - Two letters of recommendation from University faculty

 - Academic writing sample (7-15 double-spaced pages)

 - Statement of purpose that explains your reasons for applying, including academic preparation and career objectives.

-- Prerequisite coursework: The MIP program requires University-level introductory courses in microeconomics and macroeconomics, taken either as part of a student's undergraduate education, at another accredited educational institution, or through an approved online course.
-Prerequisites must be completed prior to the start of classes in late September, however they do not need to be completed at the time of application.
+- The MIP program requires University-level introductory courses in microeconomics and macroeconomics, taken either as part of a student's undergraduate education, at another accredited educational institution, or through an approved online course.
+Prerequisites must be completed prior to the start of Autumn Quarter in late September, however they do not need to be completed at the time of application.

 Note: The GRE exam is not required for coterminal applicants to the MIP program.

 Applications must be filed together with supporting materials by 11:59 pm on Tuesday, January 11, 2022.

 Isabelle was an undergraduate student at Stanford who applied for the MIP coterminal program in her junior year.